 \section{Conclusion and outlook}

-We introduced ICON-OCnet, a new approach to tackle an optimal (stochastic) control problem with unknown operator mapping the control to the controlled state dynamics, which is inferred from examples.
+We introduced ICON-OCnet, a new approach to tackle an optimal stochastic control problem with an unknown operator mapping the control to the controlled state dynamics, which is inferred from examples.
 To this end, we used In-Context Operator Networks (ICON), a transformer-based neural network architecture introduced in~\cite{YangLiuMengOsher:23}, enhancing data efficiency and model flexibility due to their few-shot and transfer learning capabilities.
-This paper provides a proof of concept of this general methodology and showcases its efficiency for finding optimal order execution strategies via in-context learning for linear propagator models.
-That is, using trading rates and incurred price impact trajectories as examples to learn the price impact operator (step~1), and then learn the optimal liquidation strategy based on the learned operator (step~2).
+This paper provides a proof of concept for this general methodology and showcases its efficiency in finding optimal order execution strategies via in-context learning.
+Specifically, we use trading rates and incurred price impact trajectories as examples to learn the price impact operator (step~1), and then learn the optimal liquidation strategy based on the learned operator (step~2).
 The price impact environment is unknown and inferred from data prompts (context).
-We effectively benchmarked our approach against ground truth solutions from~\cite{JaberNeuman:22}.
-ICON-OCnet offers rapid inference and reduced data requirements by merging offline pre-training with online few-shot learning, finding the model that is closest to the prompted examples, eliminating the need for retraining when new contexts arise.
+We effectively benchmarked our approach against ground-truth solutions for linear propagator models from~\cite{JaberNeuman:25}.
+ICON-OCnet offers inference with reduced data requirements by merging offline pre-training with online few-shot learning, finding the model that is closest to the prompted examples and eliminating the need for retraining when new contexts arise.

-Our work paves the way for future research in several directions: First, within our examined setup, it is very conceivable to investigate (i) training ICON using real trading data, (ii) addressing more realistic non-linear price impact propagator models, including multivariate settings with cross impact, (iii) allowing for alpha signals.
-Moreover, regarding the downstream optimal stochastic control problem, inspired by the operator representation of the optimal execution strategy in~\eqref{eq:solutionoperator}, other methods such as a direct \emph{end-to-end training} of the actual underlying \emph{solution operator} can be explored; specifically, assessing ICON's transfer learning capabilities to infer (near-)optimal execution strategies for non-linear propagator models from prompted optimal policies of linear models.
-Lastly, it is also very appealing to study our method for a broader class of stochastic optimal control problems with non-degenerate noise-driven state dynamics.